McTavishLab/physcraper/docs/mds/INSTALL.md

    pip install -e .
 ```

-You're done with the installation with conda!

-### Option 2: Install Physcraper using a python virtual environment
+Note the "dot" at the end of that last command, and it should be ready!

+## Virtualenv virtual environment

+For this option you will need [Virtualenv](https://pypi.org/project/virtualenv/) installed.

-First, create a python virtual environment
+Now you can go ahead and create a "Python virtual environment".

-Remeber you need to be in the physcraper folder, once there do:
+Remember you need to be in the "physcraper" folder (go there with `cd physcraper`).
+Once there do:

 ```
 virtualenv -p python3 venv-physcraper
 ```

-This will create a python 3 virtual environment
+This will create a python 3 virtual environment named "venv-physcraper".

-Once you have a venv-physcraper directory, **_activate_** it with:
+**_Activate_** the virtual environment with:

 ```
 source venv-physcraper/bin/activate
 ```

-You will stay in the virtual environment even if you change directories and `physcraper` should run from anywhere, while the virtual environment is activated.

-**Note** that you will have to activate the virtual environment every time you want to run `physcraper`

-Finally, install `physcraper` inside the virtual environment:
+Finally, install `Physcraper` inside the virtual environment:

 ```
 pip install -r requirements.txt